ritza-co/CodeCapsules/serverlessFirstSteps/Functionality-to-your-web-application/website_functionality_CodeCapsules_tut.md

 3. Choose the Backend Capsule type.
 4. Create the Capsule.

-As mentioned before, we need to set the environment variables.
+All that's left is to set the environment variables.
 Navigate to the Capsule and click on the "Config" tab.
 Use the image below as a guide to properly add your environment variables.
 Replace each value with the appropriate API key.

 ![environment-variables](images/enviro_vars.png)

 After entering the API keys, __make sure to click update__.

-All done - now anyone can view the web-application and interact with the "Buy Now" and "Subscribe" buttons.
+All done - now anyone can view the web application and interact with the "Buy Now" and "Subscribe" buttons.

-## Conclusion
+## Further Reading

 We covered a lot in this tutorial - how to use Flask to implement functionality for frontend code, how to set up an email subscriber list, and how to work with Stripe.

 Earlier I mentioned more information on the `url_for()` function.
 Check out [Flasks documentation](https://flask.palletsprojects.com/en/1.1.x/api/#flask.url_for) for more information.

 For further information on how `render_template()` works, or if you wanted to know what that `const checkout_pk= '{{checkout_pk}}';` line was doing, check out this link to learn more about [Flask templating and Jinja2](https://realpython.com/primer-on-jinja-templating/).

 Now that you have a functional email-subscriber list, you may be interested in [sending emails to your list](https://documentation.mailgun.com/en/latest/user_manual.html?highlight=template%20variables#sending-messages).